Selborne: Local business

 Selborne Pottery, established in 1985, manufactures and sells a range of hand thrown and decorated stoneware pottery using rich copper red and cobalt blue glazes.
 Each piece of pottery is hand thrown and turned on a wheel; no industrial techniques or moulds are used in the making process.
-The pottery has a shop in the village, and also has 'seconds' available.
+The pottery has a shop in the village.

-Selborne Biological Services, originally formed in 1974 on a 100 acre farm in Selborne, makes animal-derived products for the biotech, pharmaceutical, veterinary, and diagnostics industries.
+Selborne Biological Services, formed in 1974 on a 100 acre farm in Selborne, makes animal-derived products for the biotech, pharmaceutical, veterinary, and diagnostics industries.
 They moved their main production facilities to Tasmania in 1992 following the BSE outbreak in the UK in the late 1980s, but maintain a European sales, marketing and distribution centre in Selborne.

+Former businesses

-Tower Brick & Tile Company Limited NOW CLOSED have been making handmade Selborne bricks and roof tiles at their site near Selborne since 1872.
-However, the company went into administration on 6 November 2009.
+Tower Brick & Tile Company Limited produced handmade Selborne bricks and roof tiles at their site near Selborne from 1872 until the company went into administration in 2009.

-Selborne Gallery NOW CLOSED is the only art gallery in Britain devoted entirely to the work of mouth and foot painting artists.
+Selborne Gallery was the only art gallery in Britain devoted entirely to the work of mouth and foot painting artists.
 Formed in 1992, it was visited by Prince Charles on its tenth anniversary in 2002.
-The displayed work includes painting, printmaking, drawing, textiles, ceramics, glass and jewellery.
+The displayed work included painting, printmaking, drawing, textiles, ceramics, glass and jewellery.

 Transport

 The village is on the B3006; and is served by the 38 and 37X bus routes.
 The nearest railway station is Alton, 3.9 mi north of the village.
-Liss is only fractionally further away to the east, with frequent trains on the Portsmouth-Waterloo line.
+Liss is a little further away to the east, with frequent trains on the Portsmouth-Waterloo line.